-UI Element Description ' Missing Object.
+UI Element Description Ū Obsolete.
+The component is obsolete, cannot be modified, and should not be used in business process tests or flows. · Ready.
+For components: A green-circled checkmark indicates that this business component is fully implemented and ready to be run.
+For business process tests and flows: A green checkmark indicates that a business process test or flow is ready, meaning, all its components are ready. ۵ Under Development.
+The yellow triangle indicates that this business component is currently under development.
+This status is assigned to: New components Component requests dragged or moved out of the Component Requests folder into a component folder ( Comment.
+The information on the current row in the automated component's Keyword View is a comment.
+Available from: UFT Keyword View in the Automation tab ?1 Missing Object.
 The automated component contains an object that is missing from the shared object repository.
-Available from: UFTKeyword View in the Automation tab REC Constant .
+Available from: UFTKeyword View in the Automation tab ABC Constant .
 The automated component contains an output value configured as a constant.
-Available from: UFT Keyword View in the Automation tab 5 Component Parameter .
+Available from: UFT Keyword View in the Automation tab 2 (a) Component Parameter .
 The automated component contains an output value configured as a component parameter.
 Available from: UFT Keyword View in the Automation tab Local Parameter .
 The automated component contains an output value configured as a local parameter.
-Available from: UFT Keyword View in the Automation tab ° = Version Control.
-The component is checked out. • Green lock.
-The component is checked out by the current user. • Red lock.
+Available from: UFT Keyword View in the Automation tab a Version Control.
+The component is checked out.
+Green lock.
+The component is checked out by the current user.
+Red lock.
 The component is checked out by another user.
 For details on working with version control in ALM, see the HP Application Lifecycle Management User Guide .